magma/magma/nms/README.md

 If this is the case, you should be able to see the relevant error logs through your web browser's developer tools.

 ---
+## Contributing

+Please follow the guidance in this section when opening pull requests that touch NMS code.

+### Copyright Header
+All Javascript files should start with a Magma copyright notice.

+### Style Guide
+As of October 2021, we are adopting the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) for NMS code.

+### Verification
+Before submitting a pull request, make sure that both automated and manual verification is completed.
+Run Flow and Eslint checks for style issues.
+Run and update unit tests for all changes.
+Manual checks should also be used.
+Bring up a local development NMS, and work through the user flows that are impacted by your changes.

+### Pull Requests
+When submitting a pull request, include pictures of altered interfaces, and videos of altered user flows.

+Consult the `Testing` section below for additional details.

+---
 ## Testing

 ### Install Dependencies